decentralized-identity/didcomm-messaging/docs/spec-files/signature.md

 ## Message Signing

-A DIDComm message can be signed, either in conjunction with encryption or independently if the message will remain unencrypted.
+A DIDComm message can be signed, either in conjunction with encryption, or independently (e.g., if the message will remain unencrypted).

 If a message is signed and encrypted to add non-repudiation, it must be signed prior to encryption.
 This is known as a [nested JWM](https://tools.ietf.org/html/draft-looker-jwm-01#section-1.2).

 ### Algorithms

-When a sender would like for a message to feature a non-repudiable digital signature the JWA's defined below can be used within the structure of a JWS.
+When a sender would like for a message to feature a non-repudiable digital signature, the JWAs defined below can be used within the structure of a JWS.

 Implementations MUST be able to verify all of the following algorithms and MUST support signing with at least one.